funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

     return c
 ```
 <br/><br/>
-For sparse matrices, a correct memory efficient sparse implementation is a bit involved and can be implemented as shown below:
+For sparse matrices, a memory efficient sparse implementation is a bit involved and can be implemented as shown below:
 ```python
 def dist_mat_mul(a, b, n, m, p):
     cdata = []